Sutherland Elementary School

 School Bus

 Buses are provided as a convenience to assist students in getting to school.
 Should a student violate bus rules or exhibit behavior that is detrimental to the safe and efficient operation of the bus, his/her privilege of riding the bus will be suspended.
 Violent behavior on the school bus will most likely result in a suspension from school as well as from the school bus.
+The school bus is a part of the school.
 Please note that a bus suspension applies to any and all Dinwiddie County buses including field trip buses.

 Any child who is aware of a dangerous article must notify his/her bus driver, teacher or the school’s administrator.